Am I right for your research network?

 We envision the network as a distributed collection of research groups, each with a unique research focus and associated data collection and analysis efforts that are bigger and more prolonged than a single project.
 All researchers within a research group will have appropriate institutional affiliations and engage in noncommercial research that aligns with the mission of Harmony Labs.
 There may be many institutional affiliations and disciplines represented in any one research group.
 We anticipate that the research network will be governed by a committee made up of representatives from the research groups and Harmony Labs.
 The committee will oversee, for example, the formation of research groups, partnership strategies, and data collection efforts.

 Who is part of your research network already?

 Harmony Labs has been prototyping the infrastructure required for a research network with Project Ratio researchers.
-We’re now in the process of expanding to include new researchers from a range of research interests.
-We expect these initial researchers will help us understand requirements for at scale operation of the network, specifically related to self-governance, researcher credentialing, project evaluation, new data collection efforts, data ethics, privacy and sharing practices.
+We’re now in the process of expanding to include new researchers with a range of research interests.
+We expect these researchers will help us understand requirements for at scale operation of the network, specifically related to self-governance, researcher credentialing, project evaluation, new data collection efforts, data ethics, privacy and sharing practices.

 How do you decide which datasets to acquire or create?

 The needs of our researchers and the recommendations of the research committee drive the datasets we create or seek to acquire.
 Additionally, individual research groups may collect or contribute to the network their own data or data from existing partnerships.
 Harmony Labs is always eager to initiate new data collection efforts.